codeartify/cleancodetoarchitecture/materials/slides/4-cbe-dncf-lm.md

-# How to get started with engineering?
+# Getting Started

+- What does the following code do?
+- <a href="https://github.com/codeartify/cleancodetoarchitecture/blob/main/src/main/java/com/codeartify/underengineered/Controller.java" target="_blank">Code</a>

 ----
-# Look for code smells!
+# What could be improved?

 ----
-# What code smells to look for?
-* Long function
-* Deeply nested control flow
-* Complicated boolean expression
+# The method is too long, has too many branches, and complicated boolean expressions.

 ----

 # Exercise Long Function & Deeply-Nested Control Flow